Costa Teguise is one of the 3 big resorts in Lanzarote, along with Puerto del Carmen and Playa Blanca.

 After you visit Jameos del Agua, you can continue your adventure with a visit to the Green Cave, where you'll get to enter a volcanic tube and learn more about the volcanic history of Lanzarote.

-This is a guided tour that takes around one hour and it'e better to visit in the afternoons, if you are going on your own.
+This is a guided tour that takes around one hour and it is better to visit in the afternoons, after the tour buses are gone (in case you come here on your own, with a hire car).

 Mirador del Rio

-Depending on how early you start your day, you can include Mirador del Rio on the same day you visit Cueva de los Verdes and Jameos del Agua.
+Depending on how early you start your day, you can also go to Mirador del Rio on the same day you visit Cueva de los Verdes and Jameos del Agua.
 From here you'll get a beautiful view over the island of La Graciosa, so make sure you choose a clear day, so you can enjoy the magnificent view.

-If you're into surfing, Playa de Famara is probably on your list of places to go to while in Lanzarote.
+If you're into surfing, Playa de Famara is probably on your list of places to visit in Lanzarote.

 The beach is easy to reach from Costa Teguise and you can also come here to enjoy the views, admire the sunset and enjoy a tasty meal with fresh fish and sea food.